microsoft/Project-Yellowstone-Documentation/business-central/sales/sales-overview.md

 ## Data used in the Sales Overview report

 Data from the following tables are used on the *Sales Overview* report
+- Sales Lines
+- Value Entries
+- Customer
+- Item
-- "Item Ledger Entry"
+- Location
-- "Value Entry"
+- Salesperson

 ## See also